superDross/spellbound.nvim/README.md

 - `mapping.fix_right` -- fix the nearest spelling mistake to the right of the cursor with the first suggestion (default: `Ctrl-l`)
 - `mapping.fix_left` -- fix the nearest spelling mistake to the left of the cursor with the first suggestion (default: `Ctrl-h`)
 - `language` -- language to check spelling against
+- `autospell_filetypes` -- filetypes that should have spelling activated when opened
+- `autospell_gitfiles` -- activate spelling for git commit and rebase buffers

 ### Defaults